hiddenslate-dev/aktives-dataset-2022/README.md

 - **Video file:** Contains video footage recorded during the game.
 It is in mp4 format.
 - **Game file:** There are game-related parameters collected during the game.
 It is stored in json format.
 - **E4 file:** It is the file where the physiological data collected from the E4 device during the game is stored.
 It is stored in txt format.
+- **Facial expression files:** These are csv files that includes the automatically detected facial expressions of each child.

 **Notice : Video footage must be used for analysis purposes only and must not be shared anywhere.**